 Special Library Services

-The Gennadius Library has reopened with limited service since June 3, 2020.
-We understand that not everyone can come in person at the Library so we try our best to facilitate your research.
-Our Library staff can scan a limited number of materials on demand.
+The Gennadius Library remains closed until further notice.
+In an attempt to facilitate your research, the Library staff can scan a limited number of materials on demand.
 The limit is 50 pages per week, and the material will be delivered within a week.

 As always, you can search our online catalogue AMBROSIA.
 We remind you of the e-journal titles and online databases that are available to our readers.
 Do not hesitate to contact us for the links restricted to the ASCSA Domain.
 For any of these Library services please contact the Librarian, Irini Solomonidi.